I. PURPOSE

 - The Chair’s decision is in writing with corresponding reasoning and risk management measures.

-- Notwithstanding the foregoing, if the reported conduct necessitates immediate risk management measures/boundaries or if opportunity to meet with or contact the person whose conduct is at issue is ready available, other than through writing, such that the Chair cannot first meet with the Respondent, the Chair may implement those risk management measures/boundaries on a temporary basis and provide the Respondent-Visitor with notice and an opportunity to respond to the allegations as soon as practicable.
+- Notwithstanding the foregoing, if the reported conduct necessitates immediate risk management measures/boundaries or if opportunity to meet with or contact the person whose conduct is at issue is not readily available, other than through writing, such that the Chair cannot first meet with the Respondent, the Chair may implement those risk management measures/boundaries on a temporary basis and provide the Respondent-Visitor with notice and an opportunity to respond to the allegations as soon as practicable.

 - If a person whose access to University campus or activities is restricted and notification has been sent or otherwise provided to that person by an authorized University official, violates that restriction(s) and enters or remains on property that is owned, operated, or controlled by the University, they are subject to arrest and prosecution for criminal trespass, based on state law.